• Skip to primary navigation

 Our People

-GoFarm Hawai’i has had the good fortune of having a team of talented and dedicated professionals who share a vision of developing well-prepared commercial farmers for Hawai’i.
-Our current team members are:
+GoFarm Hawaiʻi has had the good fortune of having a team of talented and dedicated professionals who share a vision of developing well-prepared commercial farmers for Hawaiʻi.

-Director of the GoFarm Hawai’i Program.
+Director of the GoFarm Hawaiʻi Program.
 Janel holds a Bachelor’s degree in Finance and a Master’s degree in Human Resource Management.
-She has been a VP of a large bank in Hawaii and has particular expertise in financial analysis, compliance, project management and human resource issues.
+She has been a VP of a large bank in Hawaiʻi and has particular expertise in financial analysis, compliance, project management and human resource issues.
 Janel has consulted with farmers throughout the state for over 14 years.

 Laura has a background in botany, agroecology, and sustainability.
 After her PhD research in southwest China, she worked in Asia for 10 years as a consultant, and managed a farmer training program in China teaching sustainability practices to fruit and vegetable farmers.
-Now with roots in the soils of Oahu, she gets to grow native plants and fruit trees and keep bees.
+Now with roots in the soils of Oʻahu, she gets to grow native plants and fruit trees and keep bees.

 Farm Coaches:

-Daniel is the Farm Coach and site manager for GFH @ North Shore O’ahu.
+Daniel is the Farm Coach and site manager for GFH @ North Shore Oʻahu.
 Graduate from The College of Agriculture at the University of Vermont.
-Daniel has been farming in Hawaii since 2011, including 3.5 years managing and leading education about an organic operation at a large Oahu farm.
+Daniel has been farming in Hawaiʻi since 2011, including 3.5 years managing and leading education about an organic operation at a large Oʻahu farm.
 He also operates an Avocado farm in Waialua.

-AgBusiness Consultants:
+AgBusiness Consultants

-AgBusiness Consultant.
-Erik provides training and consulting for GFH AgPro students and farmers throughout the state.
-A graduate of the University of Hawaii at Manoa, Erik has worked in large CPA firms and businesses specializing in accounting, and at a global professional services firm as a management consultant.
+Erik Provides training and consulting for GFH students and farmers throughout the state.
+A graduate of the University of Hawaiʻi at Mānoa, Erik has worked in large CPA firms and businesses specializing in accounting, and at a global professional services firm as a management consultant.

 Pomai Weigert